Lia Nower and Kyle Caler

 Joan O. Weiss

-The recent explosion of genetic knowledge that was a product of the Human Genome Project has extraordinary implications for social workers and their client population.
-It is imperative that social workers recognize how vital their role is in helping clients come to terms with being at risk for a genetic condition or facing the uncertainty of a genetic diagnosis in the family.
+The recent explosion of genetic and genomic knowledge that was a product of the Human Genome Project has extraordinary implications for social workers and their client population.
+Genetics and genomics are interdisciplinary fields.
+Their scope reaches beyond the doctor’s office and beyond medical professionals.
+Social workers must recognize how vital their role is in helping clients come to terms with being at risk for a genetic condition or facing the uncertainty of a genetic diagnosis in the family.
 Understanding the psychosocial and ethical implications of genetic testing is important for all social workers, no matter where they are practicing.
-Social workers must take an active part in ensuring that clients are protected against genetic discrimination and learn more about basic genetics and genetic resources.
+Social workers need to know the basics of genetics and genomics and take an active part in protecting their clients from genetic discrimination.

 Diane Rae Davis